-Information on the financial prospects may be approved upon submission of the "Standard declaration regarding chapter 10 - confirmation of conditions" which must be submitted with the application at the same time as the additional information according to the financial criteria.
+Information on the financial prospects may be approved upon submission of the "Standard declaration regarding chapter 10 - confirmation of conditions" which must be signed by the entire board of directors and executive board and submitted with the application at the same time as the additional information according to the financial criteria.
 Please use the declaration as at 31 March available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga/.

-10.5.11 Player identification table
+10.5.12 Player identification table